Table of contents

-Over the years I have developed a specific way to store empties, but a lot will depend on how many supers and how much storage space you have.
+Over the years I have developed a specific way to store empty supers, but your method may differ.
+A lot depends on how many supers you need to store and the amount of storage space you have.
 Another issue is pests.
 Mice and wax moths can be especially hard on stored equipment.

 I’ve seen people just stack their supers outside, but around here rain is a problem as well as lots of wildlife—including mammals, birds, and all types of invertebrates (bugs and slugs)—so I keep them inside.